Athlean-X is one of the most well-known and polarizing fitness brands on the planet.

 The most popular programs — like AX-1 and Total Beast — sit at 12 weeks.
 Xero is half that (45 days), Wolverine: Beastmode is 30 days, and TNT lasts as long as you’re still seeing results.

 An aesthetic physique is an investment, and, boy, does Jeff Cavaliere drive that point home.

-Many of Athlean-X’s best-selling programs come with a one-time $97 fee or three monthly payments of $39.99 for lifetime access.
+Similar to Kinobody, many of Athlean-X’s best-selling programs come with a one-time $97 fee or three monthly payments of $39.99 for lifetime access.